sametsoekel/sametsoekel/README.md

 Hey there 👋

 I am just trying to be an engineer, with the talent to deal with data.
 I have a passion for learning and sharing my knowledge with others a public as possible, am sharing all what I do in this account.
-If you found value in something I have created, please feel free to say *"Thank You!"*,.
+If you found value in something I have created, please feel free to say *"Thank You!"*.
 Give a shout out to [my mailbox](mailto:a_s@eskisehir.edu.tr) if you wanna get in touch.

   ---